 https://www.topcoder.com – for more serious competitive programming

 http://codeforces.com – similar to topcoder, good challenges, plenty of competitions

-https://www.codechef.com – even more competitive programming.
-I heard good opinions about it, but did not try it yet
+https://www.codechef.com– even more competitive programming.
+I heard good opinions about it but I did not try it yet

 https://www.interviewbit.com– recently recommended to me.
 It gamifies the experience of practicing for your interview and includes lots of sample problems.